I use a lot of task cards in my classroom and LOVE them! But when it comes to how to organize task cards... well, not so much.

 The only thing I don't love about these is that they're kind of expensive if you have a lot of task cards (about $1.25 each).

 So I've been on the lookout for something better and I finally hit the jackpot...

 So here it is... are you ready?
-Little 4x6 photo albums.
+The best way to organize and store task cards is in little 4x6 photo albums.
 They are PERFECT in every way!

 The kids can't bend them, write on them, or lose them.

 You can tell what's inside because you can put a cover in the front sleeve.

 Here I have a set of Area and Perimeter Task Cards in one of these mini albums.
 What I absolutely LOVE about these is that a student can simply take an album and work through the cards by just flipping the pages.
 No finding which one comes next or having to put them back the right way.